416 – Unmanned Aircraft Systems (UAS)

 I. Required Equipment

-1. The PIC shall ensure that the Department’s Certificate of Authorization and any FAA operational waivers are present during all flight operations as part of the compliance documents CDs.
+1. The PIC will ensure that the Department’s Certificate of Authorization and any FAA operational waivers are present during all flight operations as part of the compliance documents CDs.

 3. Nighttime operations require additional equipment and FAA/ATC permissions prior to flight.
 These standards will be followed in accordance with FAA rules and regulations.